Weakly Inscribed Polyhedra: Introduction

 Recall that we consider a single vertex as a $1$-cycle, and a single edge as a $2$-cycle.
 The feasibility problem involved here is visibly much simpler than that in~\cite{hodgson1992}.
 In particular, there is no inequality on the non-trivial cuts.

+In~\cite{hodgson1992}, the sphere was seen as the ideal boundary of the projective model of the hyperbolic space, so that strongly inscribed polyhedra were interpreted as hyperbolic ideal polyhedra.
+The characterization is then formulated in terms of hyperbolic exterior dihedral angles.
+More specifically, a polyhedron is strongly inscribable in a sphere if and only if one can assign weights (angles) to the edges subject to a family of equalities and inequalities.
+Hence strong inscribability in the sphere can be determined by solving a feasibility problem.

+In~\cite{danciger2014}, polyhedra strongly inscribed in a one-sheeted hyperboloid (resp.\ a cylinder) were seen as ideal polyhedra in the anti-de Sitter space (resp.\ the half-pipe space~\cite{danciger:ideal, danciger:transition}).
+Dihedral angles of the ideal polyhedra then lead to a linear programming characterization in the same style of~\cite{hodgson1992}.

+\begin{remark} The definition in~\cite{danciger2014} is slightly stronger than ours.
+They require that $P \cap S$ consists of exactly the vertices of $P$.
+The two definitions are equivalent only when $S$ is the sphere.
+Otherwise, it is possible that some edges of $P$ are contained in $S$. \end{remark}

-Given a sphere $S\subset\RRP^3$, its interior (resp.\ exterior) can be seen as the projective model for the $3$-dimensional hyperbolic space $\HHP^3$ (resp.\ de Sitter space $\dSP^3$).
-In~\cite{schlenker1998, schlenker2001}, $\HHP^3$ and $\dSP^3$ together make up the \emph{hypebolic-de Sitter space} (HS space for short) which is denoted by $\HSP^3$.
+Our proof to Theorem~\ref{thm:weights} follows a similar approach.
+Given a sphere $S\subset\RRP^3$, its interior (resp.\ exterior) is seen as the projective model for the $3$-dimensional hyperbolic space $\HHP^3$ (resp.\ de Sitter space $\dSP^3$).
+In~\cite{schlenker1998, schlenker2001}, $\HHP^3$ and $\dSP^3$ together make up the \emph{hyperbolic-de Sitter space} (HS space for short) which is denoted by $\HSP^3$.
 Then a polyhedron $P$ ideal to $S$ can be considered as an ideal polyhedron in $\HSP^3$.
 We say that $P$ is strongly ideal if $P$ is contained in $\HHP^3$, or weakly ideal otherwise.

 We will see in Section \ref{sec:combinatorics} that Theorem \ref{thm:weights} follows from Theorem \ref{thm:angle} below, which describes the possible dihedral angles of convex polyhedra in $\HSP^3$.
 More specifically, the dihedral angles at the edges of $P$ form a weight function $\theta$ satisfying all the conditions of Theorem~\ref{thm:weights} and, additionally, that $|\theta|<\pi$ and the sum of $\theta$ over the blue edges is bigger than $-2\pi$.
 These additional conditions are, however, redundant in the linear programming characterization, as we will prove in Section~\ref{sec:combinatorics}.